Hedge funds freeze bank accounts in push for Argentina debt deal

-BUENOS AIRES (Reuters) - Hedge funds suing Argentina over its defaulted debt have had two government bank accounts frozen in a bid to pressure the country to improve the terms offered in its previous bond restructurings, a source familiar with the situation said on Thursday.
+BUENOS AIRES, May 7 (Reuters) - Hedge funds suing Argentina over its defaulted debt have had two government bank accounts frozen in a bid to pressure the country to improve the terms offered in its previous bond restructurings, a source familiar with the situation said on Thursday.

 The accounts are in Belgium and the freeze was imposed by that country’s court system, marking the latest twist in a legal feud going back to Argentina’s record-smashing default on about $100 billion in sovereign bonds in 2002.